abnersella/github-slideshow/_posts/0000-01-02-abnersella.md

 layout: slide
 title: "Welcome Abner!"
 ---
-Your text: just teting and learning - Adding something hear Use the left arrow to go back!
+Your text: just teting and learning - Adding something here Use the left arrow to go back!